-The BK117 is a multi-purpose helicopter that was jointly developed by Kawasaki and Messerschmitt-Bölkow-Blohm of Germany (currently Airbus).
+The BK117 is a multi-purpose helicopter that was jointly developed by Kawasaki and Messerschmitt-Bölkow-Blohm of Germany (currently Airbus) over 40 years ago.
 Since its first delivery in 1983, the model has been improved continuously to offer excellent mobility and safety, and has contributed to society in a wide range of fields, such as patrolling, firefighting, broadcasting, and emergency medical services.
 The BK117 is ready to take off for its mission.

 Get to know the

 In addition to its excellent safety, reliability, and operability, the BK117 is designed to take part in various life-saving missions, such as firefighting and medical emergencies.

 aid of those in duress

 The emergency medical service (EMS) helicopter saves people whose lives are threatened by providing the fastest possible transport, not only to take patients to the hospital, but also to bring doctors to grounds of emergency.
 Doctors can now reach more areas to treat patients because of the use of EMS helicopters.

 Dr. Ryukoh Ogino